splunk/splunk-app-examples/setup_pages/developer_guidance_setup_page/README.md

 In the `app.conf`'s, `[ui]` stanza there is a `setup_page` property that points to which resource should be used for the setup page.
 In this case it's pointing to `default/data/ui/views/setup_page_dashboard.xml`.

-The dashboard view specifies its CSS and JavaScript resources and points to the two file in `appserver/static/javascript/setup_page.js` and `appserver/static/styles/setup_page.css`.
+The dashboard view specifies its CSS and JavaScript resources and points to the two files in `appserver/static/javascript/app.js`(this will be generated after the build command specified in the installation steps below) and `appserver/static/styles/setup_page.css`.

-And finally the `setup_page.js` imports a custom Backbone view from the `appserver/static/javascript/views/setup_page_example.js`.
+And finally the `app.js` imports a React app inside dashboard view.

+# Installation
+- First users have to install dependencies by running `npm install` command in the root directory of the application.

+- Then, inside `src` directory, user can write their own code.

+- Run `npm run build` command.
+It will bundle all the files of the `src` directory and will save the whole bundle in `appserver/static/javascript` as `app.js`.

+- Now run the `splunk-app-examples` docker container.

+*Note:* You can also copy files using `docker cp ./setup_pages/developer_guidance_setup_page CONTAINER:/opt/splunk/etc/apps/developer_guidance_setup_page`

+# Configuration
+Follow these steps to run through the developer_guidance_setup_page example:

+- Navigate to the developer_guidance_setup_page and attempt to configure.

+- This will show us simple form asking for multiple fields.
+Enter any data in all fields and click on `Submit` button.

+- Set up configuration should complete successfully.

+- To confirm this, navigate to the applications' root directory.
+The `local` directory will contain the `app.conf` and `macros.conf` files. `macros.conf` will contain the data provided in the setup page.

 # Resources
 - Splunk Techniques Used